esbuild/community-plugins/README.md

 * [esbuild-plugin-svg](https://github.com/nativew/esbuild-plugin-svg): A plugin to import SVG files.
 * [esbuild-plugin-svgj](https://github.com/Jarred-Sumner/svgj): Import `*.svg` files as React components using svgj (~40x faster than svgr)
 * [esbuild-plugin-svgr](https://github.com/kazijawad/esbuild-plugin-svgr): A plugin to import `*.svg` files as React components.
+* [esbuild-plugin-type-schema](https://github.com/mooooooi/esbuild-plugin-type-schema): A plugin to generate type schema using decorators in your custom way, Like `type-graphql`.
 * [esbuild-plugin-wat](https://github.com/mitschabaude/esbuild-plugin-wat): A plugin to import `.wasm` (WebAssembly) and `.wat` (WebAssembly text format).
 * [esbuild-plugin-yaml](https://github.com/martonlederer/esbuild-plugin-yaml): A plugin to load YAML files as ES6 modules.
 * [esbuild-postcss](https://github.com/karolis-sh/esbuild-postcss): A plugin to transform PostCSS files to CSS.